jbz/elb-quorum/README.md

 Also note - there is a slight delay during the instance registration/deregistration, so it is normal for a cluster to drop slightly below the set quorum fraction as a few instances 'race' each other to deregister.

 NO WARRANTY IS IMPLIED OR OFFERED.
 USE THIS CODE AT YOUR OWN RISK.
 OSWALD ACTED ALONE.
+I HAVE NOT GIVEN A PERFECT EXPLANATION OF THE FUNCTIONING HERE, READ THE CODE.